-In 1913, he married Sarah Beatrice Berry (known as Beatrice) and their son, Samuel Kitchener James Andrews was born in Aston on 29th August 1914, shortly after his father joined the Army.
-Samuel (senior) was killed in action and is buried at Chambrecy British Cemetery.
-He is commemorated locally on Castle Bromwich war memorial.
+In 1913, he married Sarah Beatrice Berry (known as Beatrice) at SS Peter & Paul’s Church, Aston.
+Their son, Samuel Kitchener James Andrews was born in Aston on 29th August 1914, shortly after his father joined the Army.
+At the time of the birth, the family was living at 1 Sheffield Villas, Aston Manor and Samuel’s occupation was listed as a Lance Corporal with 5th Battalion (Training), Worcestershire Regiment.

-Three of Samuel’s brother’s also served in the First World War – Alfred James Andrews (1886-1975) served in the Army Service Corps, Edward (1892-1972) served in the Royal Warwickshire Regiment, and Richard (1896-1968) served in the Duke of Cornwall’s Light Infantry and the Hampshire Regiment.
+- Richard (1896-1968) served in the Duke of Cornwall’s Light Infantry and the Hampshire Regiment.

 Heritage & Local Studies Librarian